Fine Selmer groups and ideal class groups: Main theorems

 \section{Main theorems}

 In this section, we prove our main results comparing the Iwasawa modules of ideal class groups and fine Selmer groups.
-We start with several general results for more or less arbitrary uniform $p$-extensions.
+We start with several results for very general uniform $p$-extensions.
 In the subsequent subsection, we restrict to $\Z_p^l$-extensions.